N3ssar/Quran-Tab/README.md

 - HTML5
 - CSS3
-- JavaScript
+- SASS
 - Google Fonts (Rubik font family)
 - SVG icons

 ## Development

-This project uses HTML, CSS, and JavaScript.
+This project uses HTML, CSS, and SASS.
 The main files are:

 - `index.html`: The landing page structure
 - `style.css`: Styles for the landing page